 The information collected may include an individual’s:

-- health fund and health insurance cover details
+- private health fund and health insurance cover details;

-- other information necessary for our functions and activities
+- other information necessary for our functions and activities; and

 HOW DO WE COLLECT PERSONAL INFORMATION?